 See 2011 and 2012 Newsletters for updates and additional discussion.

-Note: I am reproducing here portions of Chapter 5 which is still undergoing final revisions.
+Note: I am reproducing here portions of Chapter 5 which was never completed for publication.
 This was originally written based on analysis of data through 2005 at which time the geomagnetic storm data showed no clear trends when an upward trend wouldt be expected based on the increase in extreme solar activity.
 When the data were updated through 2008 strong downward trends became evident, which was quite a surprise to me, since only the lack of an upward trend was required to confirm the hypotheses.
-Complete reference citations will be available when Chapter 5 is finished and posted.
+When I fine time, complete reference citations will be added to this page.

 5.4 Unusual Solar/Geomagnetic Activity.